-Compiler's note: (a) On September 20, 2007 Section 332 was added and became effective on January 1, 2008. (b) On April 2, 2008 Subsection (G) was amended by adding "or product "transferred electronically" after "specified digital product" in the first sentence and by deleting "specified digital products" from within one or more specified digital product categories" and inserting "such products" in the third sentence.
+Compiler's note: (a) On September 20, 2007 Section 332 was added and became effective on January 1, 2008.

+(b) On April 2, 2008 Subsection (G) was amended by adding "or product "transferred electronically"" after more specified digital product categories" and inserting "such products" in the third sentence.